SAP/ui5-tooling/docs/pages/Project.md

 ## Build Output Style

-The Output Style offers developers control over their project's build output folder.
+The _Output Style_ offers you control over your project's build output folder.
 Namespaces like `sap.m` or `sap.ui.core` can be streamlined, producing a more concise and flat output.
 For example, a resource like `/resources/sap/m/RangeSlider.js` will be transformed into `./RangeSlider.js`.
-And vice versa, applications that are built by default with `Flat` output, can leverage the namespaces they have.
+And vice versa, applications that are built by default with `Flat` output, can leverage any namespaces they might have.

 In the table below are the available combinations between project type & output style.